jackmcc08/makers-bank-test/README.md

 # makers-bank-test
-## Makers Academy, Week 10, Tech Test Practice - Bank Tech Test
+## Makers Academy, Week 10, Tech Test Practice - Bank Tech Test - RUBY

 ## To Use
 - git clone the repo to your machine